-- The Deputy Principal and/or the Proprietor of Burlington School. - A Prescribed Person or Body.^{xxx} If you report your concern to the media, in most cases you will lose your legal rights and protections.
+- The Managing Director of Burlington School. - A Prescribed Person or Body.^{xxx} If you report your concern to the media, in most cases you will lose your legal rights and protections.

 You can raise your concerns anonymously but it may not be taken further if you do not provide all the information that is required.
 Alternatively, you can give your name but request confidentiality, and the person or body should make every effort to protect your identity.